observablehq/plot/README.md

 For a *threshold* scale, the *domain* represents *n* (typically numeric) thresholds which will produce a *range* of *n* + 1 output colors; the *i*th color of the *range* applies to values that are smaller than the *i*th element of the domain and larger or equal to the *i* - 1th element of the domain.
 For a *quantile* scale, the *domain* represents all input values to the scale, and the *n* option specifies how many quantiles to compute from the *domain*; *n* quantiles will produce *n* - 1 thresholds, and an output range of *n* colors.
 For a *quantize* scale, the domain will be transformed into approximately *n* quantized values, where *n* is an option that defaults to 5.

+Picking a diverging color scheme name defaults the scale type to *diverging*.
 By default, all diverging color scales are symmetric around the pivot; set *symmetric* to false if you want to cover the whole extent on both sides.

 Color scales support two additional options: